Abdominal obesity: Index of central obesity

-Index of Central Obesity (ICO) is the ratio of waist circumference and height first proposed by a Parikh et al. in 2007 as a better substitute to the widely used waist circumference in defining metabolic syndrome.
+Index of Central Obesity (ICO) is the ratio of waist circumference and height first proposed by Parikh et al. in 2007 as a better substitute to the widely used waist circumference in defining metabolic syndrome.
 The National Cholesterol Education Program Adult Treatment Panel III suggested cutoff of 102 cm and 88 cm for males and females as a marker of central obesity.
 The same was used in defining metabolic syndrome.
 Misra et al. suggested that these cutoffs are not applicable among Indians and the cutoffs be lowered to 90 cm and 80 cm for males and females.
 Various race specific cutoffs were suggested by different groups.
 The International Diabetes Federation defined central obesity based on these various race and gender specific cutoffs.
-The other limitation of waist circumference is that it the measurement procedure has not been standardized and in children there are no, or few, comparison standards or reference data.
+The other limitation of waist circumference is that the measurement procedure has not been standardized and in children there are no, or few, comparison standards or reference data.

 Parikh et al. looked at the average heights of various races and suggested that by using ICO various race- and gender-specific cutoffs of waist circumference can be discarded.
 An ICO cutoff of 0.53 was suggested as a criterion to define central obesity.
 Parikh et al. further tested a modified definition of metabolic syndrome in which waist circumference was replaced with ICO in the National Health and Nutrition Examination Survey (NHANES) database and found the modified definition to be more specific and sensitive.

 This parameter has been used in the study of metabolic syndrome and cardiovascular disease.

 Central obesity in individuals with normal BMI is referred to as normal weight obesity.